 Indiana residents under the age of 65 who are blind or disabled may be eligible for health care under Indiana’s Medicaid program.
 Families with children and pregnant women who meet specific financial guidelines may be eligible to receive benefits under “Hoosier Healthwise.”
 For additional information on coverage for low-income families, please contact us and we’ll provide specific information.
 You can apply by phone or by visiting a local Medicaid office.

 In 2013, Indiana, like many states, did not expand the high-risk insurance pool program to cover certain pre-existing conditions.
 Instead, the US Department of Health and Human Services took over the task.
-Indiana Governor Mitch Daniels correctly pointed out that costs and requirements were unknown and federal funding for the project might run out before it ended in 2014.
-When the Supreme Court upheld "Obamacare," the Marketplace remained intact, so we continue to provide direct applications and free cost comparisons.
-When "Trumpcare" is completely introduced, we will review all options so you pay the lowest price.
+Indiana Governor Mitch Daniels correctly pointed out that costs and requirements were unknown and federal funding for the project might run out before it ended.
+When the Supreme Court upheld “Obamacare,” the Marketplace remained intact, so we continue to provide direct applications and free cost comparisons.
+When new healthcare plans are completely introduced, we will review all options so you pay the lowest price.

 To easily view some of the best Indiana health insurance plans for the uninsured, you can fill in your zip code at the top of the page.
 Not all plans are alike and that’s where we can help with finding the “right” plan for you.
 If one of the major reasons you did not secure coverage was because of cost, your eligibility for the federal subsidy could help you obtain very affordable benefits.